 The Marshfield Area Parent Network (MAPN) is a group of parents, educators and community leaders who are committed to the health and safety of children, to protect them from underage alcohol use and other illegal substances.

 The parent network was started in 2002 by former Marshfield High School Principal John Blankush, who brought the idea with him when he joined the school district.
 Parents and guardians sign an agreement to provide and support places for youth to socialize away from pressure to use tobacco, alcohol and other illegal substances.
-Since 2007, the Marshfield Area Parent Network (MAPN) has partnered with Marshfield Area Coalition for Youth and Marshfield Clinic Center for Community Outreach to expand the network to over 900 parents and community members.
+Since 2007, the Marshfield Area Parent Network (MAPN) has partnered with Marshfield Area Coalition for Youth and Marshfield Clinic Center for Community Health Advancement to expand the network to over 900 parents and community members.
 The goal is to create a network of parents, educators and community representatives beyond the limits of the Marshfield community.
 MAPN unites parents throughout the region to be able to turn to each other to support their children in making healthy choices.